Updated: 10 December 2017, 21:46

 About Lucia and photos / videos from YASS celebrations

-Some background on Lucia and celebrating her feast-day by YASS member Dr Brita Green
+Lucia and celebrating her feast-day by YASS member and former Chair, Dr Brita Green

 Lucia is a Sicilian saint, who died a martyr’s death in 304.
 In the medieval calendar, her day, 13th December, coincided with the shortest day of the year, and Lucia (Latin lux = light) became the symbolic bringer of light in the dark North.
 In the farming community, her day also marked the beginning of preparations for Christmas – slaughter, sausage-making, baking, candle-making, etc. – and so, even after the Reformation, unlike most of the other saints, Lucia was not forgotten.